CloudI/CloudI/src/external/cloudi_x_hackney/doc/hackney.md

 transfers without checking the certificate

 * `{checkout_timeout, infinity | integer()}`: timeout used when
 checking out a socket from the pool, in milliseconds.
-Default is 8000
+By default is equal to connect_timeout

 * `{connect_timeout, infinity | integer()}`: timeout used when
 establishing a connection, in milliseconds.
 Default is 8000

 * `{recv_timeout, infinity | integer()}`: timeout used when
-receiving a connection.
+receiving data over a connection.
 Default is 5000

 <blockquote>Note: if the response is async, only